THE BATTLE FOR BANDWIDTH

 QAM (Quadrature Amplitude Modulation) sounds complicated, but it is simply a method of packing data into the radio waves.
 Wi-Fi 6 uses 1024-QAM.

-Wi-Fi 7 upgrades this to 4K QAM.
+Wi-Fi 7 upgrades this to 4096-QAM, often shortened to 4K QAM.
 Imagine you are packing a suitcase.
 Wi-Fi 6 folds the clothes neatly.
 Wi-Fi 7 vacuum seals them.
-It allows 20% more data to be transmitted with every signal.
+It allows around 20% more data to be transmitted with every signal.
 This results in higher peak speeds when you are relatively close to the router.

 MLO: THE KILLER FEATURE

 This is arguably the most important difference.
-With Wi-Fi 6, your device (phone, laptop) connects to one band at a time—either 2.4GHz OR 5GHz.
-If that band gets congested, your speed drops.
+With a standard Wi-Fi 6 client connection, your device usually uses one link at a time, such as 2.4GHz or 5GHz.
+If that link gets congested, your speed can drop.

 Wi-Fi 7 introduces Multi-Link Operation (MLO).
 This allows a device to connect to multiple bands simultaneously (e.g., 5GHz + 6GHz).
-It aggregates the speeds of both and, more importantly, provides redundancy.
+It can aggregate traffic across multiple links, or use multiple links for redundancy and better reliability, depending on the implementation.
 If interference hits one band, the data keeps flowing instantly through the other.
 It is a game-changer for reliability.

 LATENCY AND GAMING

 For gamers, ping is king.
-Wi-Fi 6 improved latency significantly over Wi-Fi 5, but Wi-Fi 7 aims to make wireless indistinguishable from wired connections.
+Wi-Fi 6 improved latency significantly over Wi-Fi 5, and Wi-Fi 7 pushes further with lower latency and better consistency in the right setup, though wired Ethernet still has the edge for absolute stability.

-By utilising MLO and wider channels, Wi-Fi 7 reduces worst-case latency by up to 100 times compared to Wi-Fi 6.
+By utilising MLO and wider channels, Wi-Fi 7 can reduce latency substantially and improve consistency in congested environments, but the size of the gain depends on the hardware and conditions.
 This is crucial for cloud gaming (Xbox Game Pass, GeForce Now) and VR headsets, where even a millisecond of delay can ruin the immersion.

 WHAT ABOUT WI-FI 6E?